Be the Boss of You

 “Tsh.
 Tsh.
 Time to wake up.
 We’re home,” my mom said, and then she turned toward the house with her arms full.
 I wondered—If I sat still long enough, would one of my parents return to the car and carry me, too?
 Maybe they’ll think I’m sound asleep.
 Or maybe they’ll have pity on my too-big body and schlep my dead weight over their shoulder.

 A few minutes passed, and no one came back for me.
 This is when I realized: I’m too big to be carried in any more.
 I was growing up, and part of that meant not getting to be a baby.

 Most of the time, that was cool.
-But at 11 p.m., when I wanted someone else to do the getting out, the walking up the driveway, the clothes changing, and the teeth brushing, I was bummed that I didn’t get an official memo when that part of my life ended.
-Somehow, I blinked and missed that phase between being small enough to be babied and big enough to now do some big things myself.
+But at 11 p.m., when I wanted someone else to do the getting out, the walking up the driveway, the clothes-changing, and the teeth-brushing, I was bummed that I never got an official memo when that stage of my life ended.
+I blinked, and the phase between being small enough to be babied yet big enough to do some big things myself whooshed by.

 Slow and steady, I’m learning to be the boss of me.

 Being a grownup means we technically could exit the freeway and head to the airport to board the next flight, bound for wherever.
-But because we love our kids and want them to eat, we choose to spend that allocated money on groceries instead.
+But because we love our kids and want them to eat, we choose to spend those allocated funds on groceries instead.

 I’m the boss of me.
 No one else forces me to make my choices.
 There’s a lot of responsibility in that.
 But it’s also pretty damn freeing.

 where she shares stuff she either created herself or loved from others.
 (It can be read in under a minute, pinky-swear.)